-- Severe pain in the belly that is not relieved by pain medicine, rest, or heat
+- Severe pain in the belly that isn't relieved by pain medicine, rest, or heat

-- Hot flushes or a fever of 100.4°F (38°C) or higher that lasts longer than 4 hours
+- Hot flushes or a fever that lasts longer than 4 hours

 - Vomiting lasting more than 4 to 6 hours

-- Sudden belly swelling or rapid heart rate
+- Sudden belly swelling or fast heart rate

 - Vaginal discharge that has increased in amount or smells bad

-Call your doctor for an appointment if you have had any of these symptoms after a recent abortion:
+Call your doctor for an appointment if you have any of these symptoms after a recent abortion:

 - Bleeding (not spotting) for longer than 2 weeks